rajahamilton0528/DevDump/README.md

 # DevDump

-Provides Rake tasks to dump a database to an encrypted file on a remote server, download the file, and restore a local DB from the file.
+Provides Rake tasks to dump and restore a PostgreSQL database via an encrypted file, for Ruby on Rails applications.

 ## Installation

-Add this line to your application's Gemfile:

     gem 'dev_dump'